 So CATT propose to update the volume of UE TxTEG IDs report in RRC as 64 which is aligned with LPP, because 64 is well considered based on the possible times of the change and the number of TxTEG IDs in one change.

-UE-TxTEG-AssociationList-r17 ::= SEQUENCE (SIZE (1..maxUE-Tx-TEG-ID-r17)) OF UE-TxTEG-Association-r17
+UE-TxTEG-AssociationList-r17 ::= SEQUENCE (SIZE (1.. maxNrOfTEG-ID-r17)) OF UE-TxTEG-Association-r17

+maxNrOfTEG-ID-r17 INTEGER ::= 64 -- Maximum reported number of UE Tx Timing Error Group ID

 Considering the maxNrOfTEG-ID-r17 in LPP is still FFS, companies may discuss the maximum numbers of reported UE TxTEG IDs in both LPP and RRC here.
 Since RAN4 doesn't conclude the changes of TxTEG mentioned in R2-2202165, it is necessary to send RAN2 agreement on the volume of changes of TxTEG-IDs in one report to RAN1 and RAN4 for confirming.